Why Homeownership Can Be a Smart Decision

-The basic principle here,is you are paying down a loan for an asset you own rather than regularly making payments toward an asset that someone else owns.
+The basic principle is that you are paying down a loan for an asset you own rather than regularly making payments toward an asset that someone else owns.
 The rate of return there speaks for itself.
-When you look at what you would be spending for both options over a 30-year period, owning can be up to 35 percent cheaper than renting in some areas, according to a Trulia study.
+When you look at what you would be spending for both options over the life of a loan, owning can be up to 35 percent cheaper than renting in some areas, according to a Trulia study.

 An extra 35 percent savings of the cash spent on the place you call home sounds like a good deal to us!

 Homes Can Build Equity and Become an Asset

 Home equity is defined as what the value of a home is minus what the homeowner's balance is on the loan.
 If your home's market value is sitting at $325,000 and you owe $225,000 on that home, you may have thousands of dollars in equity.
 Banks will lend money from that equity to a homeowner, which is called a home equity loan.
 You can use this money to do upgrades on the home, pay off debt, college tuition, or make other large purchases.

 According to the latest quarterly report by the National Association of Realtors, metro home prices accelerated in the fourth quarter of 2015.
 Specifically, the median existing single-family home price increased in 81 percent of the markets that were measured and 145 out of 179 metropolitan statistical areas “showed gains based on closings in the fourth quarter compared with the fourth quarter of 2014.”
 For all of 2015, 89 percent of measured metro areas had an increase in home prices, which is an increase from the averages in 2014 (83 percent) and 2013 (88 percent), according to the report.

 In addition, the National Association of Housing Builders expects the average national price of housing to increase 4.6 percent in 2016.
 Now is a great time to buy!